UAE: Falling for fake job scams could turn victims into defendants, says official

 People who were involved in such cases were accused of possessing stolen money.
 “If it weren’t for their services, the offence would not have taken place," he explained.

-Meanwhile, the scam orchestrators in such cases are charged with seizing stolen money.
+Meanwhile, scam orchestrators in such cases are charged with seizing stolen money.

 Lt Col Al Nuaimi said people should not trust a job offer that was entirely processed online.
 “The victims often say: we were interviewed through online chat, and we were asked to send copies of our passports, a medical test, bank account details… the things that employers normally ask for.”